CoinFabrik/scout/docs/docs/vulnerabilities/README.md

 from the same contract call.
-When the vulnerability may be exercised, the successive calls to the contract may allow the malicious contract to execute a function partially many times, e.g., transfering funds many times but substracting the funds only once.
+When the vulnerability may be exercised, the successive calls to the contract may allow the malicious contract to execute a function partially many times, e.g., transfering funds many times but subtracting the funds only once.

 We classified this type of vulnerability under the [Reentrancy](#vulnerability-categories) category and assigned it a